kaelaclement/kaelaclement.github.io/_posts/2019-01-28-a_good_place_for_a_dining_car_joke.markdown

 ---
 layout: post
 title:      "A Good Place for a Dining Car Joke"
-date:       2019-01-28 05:39:30 +0000
+date:       2019-01-28 00:39:31 -0500
 permalink:  a_good_place_for_a_dining_car_joke
 ---

 I never said I was good at clever blog titles.
 I don't, however, usually struggle with originality in general.
 You see, I've heard that recipe apps are a bit cliche for a Rails project.
 I can tell you I had my fair share of arguments with myself on the whole issue.
 In the end, however, it came down to something pretty simple: I'm a vegetarian.
 Not just a vegetarian, but a vegetarian who is low on time and energy and won't stand for tasteless food.
 Honestly, I hate salads of the pasta-less variety.
-In the age of the food blogger, easy recipes are hard to come by as it is, easy *vegetarian* recipes are unicorns in the wild.
+In the age of the food blogger, easy recipes are hard to come by as it is - easy *vegetarian* recipes are unicorns in the wild.

 Since half the battle for a vegetarian (especially a new one) is just finding something that sounds appealing to eat, I decided my join table would be a Review model.
 People can simply "like" a recipe, but also leave comments - most cooks know how valuable input from other cooks can be!
 I also set up my Recipe model to sort recipes by recently uploaded or by recipes with the most likes if you just need a recipe you can trust.
 I have nested routes for a user's recipes, so you can see more from a cook you like, and if you are that cook, routes for editing or creating a new recipe are also nested.